Please see: Openfire Meetings.

 - Fedora: when adding provisioning link on 1st install, there is no "Save" or "OK" button

-- Ubuntu: UI is pretty bad (In Windows, it's looks really good)
+- Ubuntu: UI is pretty bad (In Lubuntu, Windows and Fedora LXDE, it's looks really good)

 - Check to confirm if there is a caching issue of the provisioning data.
 Ex.: If the provisioning data changes, does a reboot of Jitsi use the new information?